OpenMS/pyopenms-docs/docs/source/glossary.rst

   mzData
-    mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for Mass Spectrometry data.[7]
+    mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for Mass Spectrometry data.
 This format is now deprecated, and replaced by mzML.

   mzXML
     mzXML is an open data format for storage and exchange of mass spectroscopy data, developed at the SPC/Institute for